opensearch-project/project-website/_posts/2025-02-20-revolutionizing-opensearch-clients-and-documentation-with-a-unified-api-specification.md

 ## Generating documentation from the specification

-Like the clients, OpenSearch documentation faced challenges keeping pace with rapid development.
+Like the clients, OpenSearch documentation faced challenges keeping pace with the rapid development of OpenSearch server and plugins.
 The process of manually writing and updating descriptions for each API's parameters, requests, and responses was time-consuming and error-prone.
 Documentation would occasionally become inconsistent with both the clients and the server, causing user confusion.
 These inconsistencies created a poor experience for our users made it more difficult for new applications to adopt OpenSearch.

 We've begun addressing this by generating documentation components directly from the OpenSearch API specification.
 For example, [path and query parameter tables are now generated from the spec](https://github.com/opensearch-project/documentation-website/pull/8692), replacing handwritten tables.
 This process has also helped uncover and correct spec errors.